PepziC0les/Cybersecurity-CloudFormation/README.md

 Shown above is a diagram depicting how the network is configured where we have our instances that we can connect to over the Internet in the "Public1" subnet, and our instances that we don't want accessed in our "Private1" subnet (Our ELK server and DVWA server).

 Our subnets are also shown to be encapsulated in the diagram by the Availbility Zone used to host our virtual network.
-All connections are faciliated via the Internet Gateway, which is found on VPC1 and is connected to our "Public" subnets.
+All connections are faciliated via the Internet Gateway, which is found on VPC1 and is connected to our "Public" subnets, meaning that these are the only machines we want to be able to directly access.

-### Access Policies
+We also have a load balancer, which is a security measure for being able to distribute traffic between multiple subnets.
+In our case, we wanted to distribute the load between subnets Private1 and Private2.
+Distributing load allows us to mitigate DDoS attacks where we can connect to one webserver if the other is down.

 | Operating System 	|       Name      	|    Subnet    	| Private/Public 	| Security Group 	|   Function  	|